jetthoughts/jetthoughts.github.io/content/blog/its-time-for-active-job-ruby-rails.md

 All the magic is done by Active Job and Active Record using Global ID.

 Active Job serializes arguments which you pass to perform_later.
-And it has a special case for models which mixin GlobalID::Identification module.
-In this case Active Job serializer calls .to_global_id.to_s on the model and passes returned string to queue adapter instead of a model.
+And it has a special case for models which mixin `GlobalID::Identification` module.
+In this case Active Job serializer calls `.to_global_id.to_s` on the model and passes returned string to queue adapter instead of a model.

-Before performing job Active Job deserializer detects Global ID identifier, finds a model using GlobalID::Locator.locate and passes the found model as an argument to job’s #perform method.
+Before performing job Active Job deserializer detects Global ID identifier, finds a model using `GlobalID::Locator.locate` and passes the found model as an argument to job’s #perform method.

 ## Testing of Jobs

-Active Job also contains a useful module ActiveJob::TestHelper.
-When we include this module to our test class it overwrites before_setup and after_teardown methods.
+Active Job also contains a useful module `ActiveJob::TestHelper`.
+When we include this module to our test class it overwrites `before_setup` and `after_teardown` methods.

 In before_setup it sets Active Job to use a test queue adapter instead of the original one and clears lists of enqueued and performed jobs in this adapter.
 And it restores original adapter in the after_teardown to not interfere on next tests.